Keep the Trail Access info current...

-The Mount Buller Traverse ascends the scenic West Ridge of Mt Buller and is one of the most exhilarating ridge hikes in the Victorian Alps.
+The Mount Buller Traverse ascends the scenic West Ridge of Mount Buller and is one of the most exhilarating ridge hikes in the Victorian Alps.
 There are sweeping views of the surrounding mountains and the rugged terrain is a real eye-opener to those unfamiliar with this less visited side of the mountain.

-Commencing at the junction of Summit and Doughty Roads the trail ascends the steep, rugged and dramatic West Ridge Trail to the summit of Mt Buller, then descends the mountain via the untracked McLaughan Shoulder and the Klingsporn Track.
+Commencing at the junction of Summit and Doughty Roads the trail ascends the steep, rugged and dramatic West Ridge Trail to the summit of Mount Buller, then descends the mountain via the untracked McLaughan Shoulder and the Klingsporn Track.

-From Melbourne, take the Hume Fwy/National Highway M31, C382, Goulburn Valley Hwy/B340, B300 and Mt Buller Rd/C320 to Summit Rd in Mount Buller.
+From Melbourne, take the Hume Fwy/National Highway M31, C382, Goulburn Valley Hwy/B340, B300 and Mount Buller Rd/C320 to Summit Rd in Mount Buller.
 Continue along Summit Road to just beyond Sawmill Settlement to Doughty Road.
 The hike commences from the junction of Summit Road and Doughty Road.
 You can park your vehicle in a number of picnic areas opposite this junction on the northern side of Summit Road.

 - Only for the very fit, this involves over 1300m of accumulated vertical ascent.